Should I Self-Publish?

 Self-publishing is more of an always sort of responsibility and requires a real ramp-up once you’ve published or as you get close to publishing.

 · Are you aware of the tax requirements in your state for freelance and self-published authors?

 This I ask because I was not originally aware.
 I actually had to pay a small fine for registering myself late.
 I assumed if I wasn’t selling paperbacks in person at book fairs, that people were paying taxes on my books through amazon so it didn’t matter.
-Some states, it does.
+In some states, it does.
 You need to know this going into self-publishing.

-· Are you willing to spend some money up front without the promise of a return on investment?
+· Are you willing to spend some money upfront without the promise of a return on investment?